The "New Hakaranda" (see Vol. 2) is now a rare material.

 The sap is also cool.

-This is also the back of the most popular model AR series AR-GC from the same Yokoyama Guitars.
+This is the back of the AR-GC, the most popular model in the AR series, also from Yokoyama Guitars.

 The back is a very rare wood grain, made of "almost" sap rather than 2-piece back.
 The fiery grain and the pure white sapphire look are very unique.

-Because of the scarcity of the wood, Yokoyama's workshop periodically stops manufacturing and ordering Camatillo models, and produces them on a limited basis when the wood is available.
+Yokoyama's workshop regularly stops production and orders of Camatillo models due to the scarcity of the wood, and produces them on a limited basis when he can secure the wood.
 In recent years, there have been many three- to five-piece backs, indicating the difficulty in obtaining the material.

 The standard Japanese name for rosewood is "cittern.